gitrojones/YuuitAdminDirective/README.md

 ### How to Use
 The administration directive requires an expression in order to function.
 For single components the directive works out of the box without any major modifications.
 For iterated content rendered using a v-for loop you must append the object index to the class_name of the HTMLNode.

+#### Styles
+The styles.scss are default styles.
+You're free to modify as you desire.

 ### Bindings
 The directives expression is required and determines what options are present on the rendered element.